 “74% of young offenders re-offend within 1 year of their release, but they are 50% less likely to re-offend if they leave with skills and a job.”

 Through Redemption Roasters’ training programme, whilst in prison, young people are offered extensive training in every aspect of coffee making and roasting.
 It’s all undertaken at Redemption Roasters’ fully-equipped roastery at HMYOI Aylesbury.
 Trainees start by learning about coffee bean types and their origins, basic arithmetic skills, and how to use coffee grinders.
 After an exam, they are rewarded with their own barista kit, an apron and a tamper.
-They move onto a very modern Faema machine and are free to make their own drinks.
+They move onto a very modern Faema machine, are free to make their own drinks and continue to work on the roastery.

 When young offenders leave prison, they are fully equipped with professional roasting and competition-level barista skills.
 Redemption Roasters provide a job in their shops or with one of their partner coffee shops.
 The whole training process is overseen by Head Roaster, Harry Graham, with over 10 years of experience in the coffee industry and former prison guard and coffee connoisseur, Marc Wioland.